pndwrzk/edukita-grade-service/readme.md

     docker exec -it edukita-grade-service sh
     ```

-1.  **Run the Migration:** Inside the container shell, run the following command to execute the migration:
+2.  **Run the Migration:** Inside the container shell, run the following command to execute the migration:
     ```bash
     npm run migration
     ```

+###  telegram notification
+1.  **Telegram Group Testing:** To test the assignment notifications, you can join the Telegram testing group via the following link: https://t.me/+GvC3q60T6hJjYmI1